Unconventional Fossil Fuels Factsheet

 • Efficiency improvements and wastewater recycling can significantly reduce water used in oil and gas extraction.

-• By 2050, nearly 60% of current oil and NG reserves must remain unextracted to keep within a 1.5 °C carbon budget.52
+• Nearly 60% of oil and fossil methane gas reserves must remain unextracted by 2050 to stay within a 1.5 °C carbon budget.52

 Cite As